We reviewed dozens of single electric ovens to shortlist our 10 best options

 Regardless, of your knowledge or even brand loyalty, we recommend spending some time focusing on features rather than branding – though brands tend to give you a good indication of whether or not a product is going to be built to last or not.

 No, there is a fair amount of variations in size.
 When looking at the specifications of all single ovens you will notice that there are two sizes given.

 This refers to the entire internal oven space.
 The distance from the top of the oven to the bottom and from wall to wall.
 Note, this is always bigger than the ‘cooking capacity’

-Is measured as ‘capacity, you will often see, with range ovens and double ovens the mention of ‘main oven capacity and ‘top oven capacity, this is the whole space you have to cook in.
+Is measured as ‘capacity’, you will often see, range ovens mention ‘main oven capacity’ and ‘top oven capacity’, this is the whole space you have to cook in.

 Single Oven Capacity can vary between 51 and 76 litres.
 The average single oven has a cooking capacity of 64 litres.

 This compares to an average twin oven that can have a total cooking capacity of 127 litres, split between the main oven (62 litres) and top oven (35 litres).
 Another dependent on how much you can comfortably fit in the oven is the positioning of shelves.